jamiemoyes/jamiemoyes/README.md

 ### Nice to see you!
 I'm Jamie 🌐

-☀️ I've just graduated from MEng Computer Science at Strathclyde and now work as a Product Developer at AND Digital
+☀️ Product Developer at AND Digital

 🕸️ I love creating usable systems fun websites in and out of work.